AshMKetchum/Asher-Capstone/README.md

 Dataset created by Jahnavi Paliwal using data drawn from Metacritic and VGChartz

 ## Conclusion
-Xbox should target expansion into the Japanese market once more through an exclusive headline RPG title, published and introduced to Japan through the well respected publisher Square Enix.
+Xbox should seek partnership with the well known and respected publisher Squre Enix, based out of Japan.
+The focus should be an anime style RPG headline release, published by Square Enix, exclusively releasedon Xbox with the new Xbox Series X/S.